From software and equipment to travel and services, the old axiom still rings true – you have to spend money to make money.

 Moving to a new credit or debit card can be difficult enough for individuals; getting new cards for a company and all of its employees has the potential to be a serious headache.
 Opt for providers that have a fast and easy set-up process so that you can minimize the time and difficulty of transitioning into a new company card system.

 How To Get A Company Spending Card

 There are two primary ways to get a company spending card(s) for your business.
-The first is what we’ll call the “traditional,” way, and that’s through a banking institution.
+The first is what we’ll call the “traditional” way: through a banking institution.
 Different banks will offer different company card solutions, though they’re typically more restrictive than other options – both in terms of who they give them to and what the cards are capable of.

-Each option – and every provider – will have a unique application process, so compare your options carefully and decide which is best for your business’s unique needs.
+Each option – and every provider – will have a unique application process, so compare your options carefully and decide which is best for the way you want your business to work.

 Want to read more on creating a company expense policy that your employees will actually embrace?
 Check out this guide.